Msyniek/TextToSpeech/README.md

 pip install pyttsx3 PyPDF2
 ```

-> **Note:** On macOS and Linux, you may need additional TTS voices or audio libraries for full functionality.
+> **Note:** On macOS and Linux, you may need additional TTS voices or audio libraries for functionality.
 On Windows, most voices work out-of-the-box.

 ## Usage